 The first line of defense for personal safety is a locked door.
-Doors to all outside entrances, living areas, suites, and individual rooms in the residence halls provide privacy and security for residents.
-All outside entrance doors to the residence halls are locked twenty-four hours a day.
-Residents gain entrance into the buildings by swiping their Aggie One Cards.
-Exterior phones are located outside each residence hall for emergency communication with University Police.
-In halls where the physical layout allows it, additional interior locked doors have been installed to provide added security.
+Doors to all outside entrances, living areas, suites, and individual rooms in the apartments provide privacy and security for residents.
+All outside entrance doors to the apartments are locked twenty-four hours a day.
 Residents who are found guilty of propping open exterior or security doors or loaning keys are subject to removal from the residence hall system.

-A Resident Assistant in each hall is on duty weeknights from 4pm until 12 midnight.
-Hall Staff is on duty 24-hour call during the weekend.
-If you cannot reach the Hall Staff on call, contact University Police.
+A Resident Assistant in each apartment complex is on duty each day.
+If you cannot reach the Hall Staff on-call, contact University Police.
+There is a list of all important numbers needed on the last page of this document.